klauer/epics-sumo-mirror/doc/sumo-install.rst

 ---------------------------

 In order to use sumo on your system you should create a configuration file.
 The default name for this file is "sumo.config".

-See :doc:`configuration-files` for a complete description of configuration files, see :ref:`sumo.config examples <configuration-files-config-examples>` for examples of configuration files.
+See :doc:`configuration-files` for a complete description of configuration files.

+See :ref:`sumo.config examples <configuration-files-config-examples>` for examples of configuration files.

+See :ref:`sumo config new <reference-sumo-config-new>` for a command that creates a configuration file from a template provided with sumo.